-Unit MU13/4 is located just east of Saltwick Bay and is fronted by a narrower beach than adjacent unit MU13/3.
-Consequently, it is subject to more regular wave attack at the toe and much of the slopes are active and exposed.
+Unit MU13/4 is located in the southern half of Saltwick Bay up until the eroded headland of Black Nab.
+The beach narrows as it progress's south.
+Consequently, the cliff unit is subject to more regular wave attack at the toe and some the slopes are active and exposed.
 There is evidence of small slumps of debris and rockfall activity and there is ongoing localised and minor recession of the headscarp.
-This unit remains classified as Locally Active in 2018.
+This unit remains classified as Locally Active in 2020.

 Unit MU13/5 is formed by the shallow, relict debris flow lobe at Black Nab.
-The slopes of this unit are well vegetated, with localised activity evident at the toe and headscarp.
-Activity noted at the headscarp and toe meant it was classified as Partly Active in 2012, this appeared to have reduced by 2014 resulting in re-classification as Locally Active and this status remains valid in 2018.
+The slopes of this unit are well vegetated, with minor localised activity evident at the toe.
+The unit remains classified as locally active in 2020.

 Unit MU13/6 is a long, steep-faced unit near the Whitby Fog Signal and the Lighthouse.
 The slopes are largely exposed with evidence of rockfalls from the upper cliff.
 There are also signs of ongoing weathering and marine erosion of the lower layers.
-This unit remains classified as Partly Active in 2018.
+This is particular apparent to the North of the lighthouse.
+This unit remains classified as Partly Active in 2020.
+It was noted erosion of the upper slopes is encroaching on the coastal path in one area with temporary fencing present.
+It recommended that this diversion is formalised.